janebmckenna/milestone-project-1/README.md

 Thank you to my mentor for all the help and advice he has offered including:
 - An elegant solution for form submission on a static site.
-- Advising on the correct testing format
+- Advising on the correct testing format.
-- Adivising on the layout, look and feel.
+- Advising on the layout, look and feel.